Ecommerce Growth Blueprint – The Startup’s Guide to Build a Profitable Customer base

 - Have your senior employees call them for personalized rewards and offers

-- Offer them exclusive access to your new collection before you make it available for general public
+- Offer them exclusive access to your new collection before you make it available for the general public

 - While fulfilling their order, have your employees add handwritten thanks note